The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 Until 30 April 2026, landlords had several routes to raise rent: a contractual rent review clause in the tenancy agreement, a Section 13 notice (used mostly for periodic tenancies), or by mutual agreement at renewal.
 The Renters’ Rights Act 2025 swept most of this away.

-From 1 May 2026, the only legal way to increase rent on an assured periodic tenancy is to serve a Section 13 notice on the prescribed Form 4.
-Contractual rent review clauses are void.
+From 1 May 2026, the only legal way to increase rent on a private assured tenancy is to serve a Section 13 notice on the prescribed Form 4A.
+Contractual rent review clauses no longer have effect — gov.uk confirms that even an increase agreed before 1 May 2026 does not apply if it was due to take effect after that date.
 The minimum notice period is two months.
-Rent can only be increased once every 52 weeks.
+Rent can only be increased once a year, and not in the first year of the tenancy.

 1. Check timing.
-The first rent increase cannot take effect before the tenancy is at least 52 weeks old.
-Any subsequent increase must be at least 52 weeks after the previous increase.
+Rent cannot be increased in the first year of the tenancy, and any subsequent increase must be at least a year after the date the last increase took effect.
 The two-month notice period runs in addition.

 2. Decide the new rent.
 The landlord proposes the figure.
-There is no legal cap, but the new rent must be reasonable; the tenant can challenge an excessive increase at the First-tier Tribunal.
+There is no legal cap, but the new rent must be defensible as an open-market rent; the tenant can challenge an excessive increase at the First-tier Tribunal.

-3. Complete Form 4.
-The prescribed form sets out the property, the parties, the current rent, the proposed new rent, the date the new rent is to take effect, and the tenant’s right to challenge.
+3. Complete Form 4A.
+The prescribed form (published free on gov.uk) sets out the property, the parties, the current rent, the proposed new rent, the date the new rent is to take effect, and the tenant’s right to challenge.
 Use the form current at the date of service.

 4. Serve the notice on the tenant.
 Recorded delivery or hand-delivery with proof.
 Email is generally not sufficient unless the tenancy permits it.